Category: All Projects

 New Mexico 911 (NM911) Program

 The New Mexico 911 (NM911) Program was created by Section 63-9D-1 through 63-9D-20 NMSA 1978 (“Enhanced 911 Act”) to further the public interest and protect the safety, health, and welfare of the people of New Mexico by enabling the development, installation, and operation of enhanced 911 emergency reporting systems to be operated under shared state and local government management and control.
-The New Mexico Department of Finance and Administration (NM DFA) manage the NM911 Program.
+The New Mexico Department of Finance and Administration (NM DFA) manages the NM911 Program.

 The NM911 Program administers essential emergency reporting and dispatch services accessible by calling nine-one-one through forty-one disparately funded municipal and county-run public safety answering points (PSAPs or 911 centers) located throughout the state.